abdulmujeebdev/newswave-backend/README.md

 # NewsWave

-This project holds the source code of the USA Reference application.
+This project holds the source code of the NewsWave application.

 ### Technical Stack